kkatano/bakeneko-60/README.md

 ## Notes

+- All files are to be used at your own risk
 - This open source version is not compatible with CannonKeys' Bakeneko
 - As for stabilizers, only PCB snap ins are supported